CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-mesosphere-blueprint.md

 * ~10 cores, ~20GB memory, ~100GB disk

 ### Postrequisite
-To access your application from a computer outside the CenturyLink Cloud network, perform the following tasks after you receive the email notifying you that the Blueprint completed successfully:
+To access your application from a computer outside the Lumen Cloud network, perform the following tasks after you receive the email notifying you that the Blueprint completed successfully:
 * Recommended: Set up a [Load Balancer](../../Network/CenturyLink Cloud/creating-a-self-service-load-balancing-configuration.md) for your slave nodes.
 Note, you'll need to gather the IP addresses of your slave nodes as well as install an http(s) server for this to be useful.
 * Optional: [VPN Access](../../Network/CenturyLink Cloud/how-to-configure-client-vpn.md) (optional) will allow you to access the mesos masters directly for troubleshooting/logs/etc.
 * Optional: Set up a [Public IP](../../Network/CenturyLink Cloud/how-to-add-public-ip-to-virtual-machine.md) or [Load Balancer](../../Network/CenturyLink Cloud/creating-a-self-service-load-balancing-configuration.md) on your master nodes to access Marathon publicly.